What Is It?

-An E-ZPass® is an electronic transponder that you can use to pay your tolls automatically.
-The transponder itself is a flat, square or rectangular device that can be attached to the inside of your car's windshield with adhesive strips.
-Some E-ZPasses® have a switch that you can use if you want to travel in a HOT (Express) Lane, either as part of a carpool or on your own.
-If your transponder does not have a switch, you should not use it in a HOT lane, but you will pay the HOT lane toll unless you have the correct number of people in your car and have a transponder that can be switched into carpool mode.
+An E-ZPass is an electronic transponder that you can use to pay your tolls automatically.
+The transponder is a flat, rectangular device that attaches to the inside of your windshield with adhesive Velcro strips.
+Some E-ZPasses have a switch you can use if you want to travel in a HOT (Express) lane as part of a carpool.
+If your transponder does not have a switch, you can still use it in a HOT lane, but you will pay the HOT lane toll unless you have the correct number of people in your car and have a transponder that can be switched into carpool mode.

-When you sign up for E-ZPass®, you will make an initial deposit into your E-ZPass® account, using either cash or a credit card.
-This allows you to use your transponder to pay your tolls.
-As you drive through a toll booth lane, the E-ZPass® sends toll data from the transponder to the main computer system, which then deducts the toll amount from your account balance.
-When the account balance drops below a pre-established level, you will see the "low balance" yellow light signal as you pass through a toll booth, rather than the typical "toll paid" green light.
-This lets you know that you need to replenish your account very soon.
+When you sign up for E-ZPass, you make an initial deposit into your E-ZPass account, using either cash or a credit card.
+This allows you to use your transponder to pay tolls.
+As you drive through a toll lane, the E-ZPass sends toll data from the transponder to the main computer system, which deducts the toll amount from your account balance.
+When the account balance drops below a pre-established level, you will see the "low balance" yellow light signal as you pass through a toll lane, rather than the typical "toll paid" green light.
+This lets you know that you need to replenish your account.

-You can replenish your account by going to an E-ZPass® office and paying in person, or you can set up your account so that pre-set replenishment amounts are either charged to a credit card or deducted from your bank account.
+You can replenish your account by going to an E-ZPass office and paying in person, or you can set up your E-ZPass account so that pre-set replenishment amounts are charged to a credit card or deducted from your bank account.

-You can use your E-ZPass® on Canada's Peace Bridge, Rainbow Bridge, Whirlpool Rapids Bridge (NEXUS card required) and Lewiston-Queenston Bridge and in the following states:
+You can use your E-ZPass on Canada's Peace Bridge, Rainbow Bridge, Whirlpool Rapids Bridge (NEXUS card required) and Lewiston-Queenston Bridge and in the following US states:

 - District of Columbia